Yes, I have done it!

 You could say: "Well ...
-You didn't have to throw everything out, in order to start your new career, you could have done it gradually.
-Your transition period from your hospital-employment to your desired profession could have been smooth and painless, and in case of the failure, you could go back to working as a Registered Respiratory Therapist".
+You didn't have to throw everything out in order to start your new career.
+You could have done it gradually.
+Your transition period from your hospital-employment to your desired profession could have been smooth and painless, and in case of the failure, you could have gone back to working as a Registered Respiratory Therapist".

 It's true - I could have done it the safe way, but I didn't.

 And here is why: